 The Conference or Boardroom Arrangement

-A long rectangular table and chairs around it usually makes up the boardroom training room setup.
+A long rectangular table and chairs around it usually make up the boardroom training room setup.
 The facilitator usually sits or stands at one of the short widths of the rectangle.

 This arrangement is perfect for engaging and discussion-inclined training sessions.